 Then one Sunday in August 1938, while he was a graduate student at Columbia, Thomas got up early and ventured into Mass at Corpus Christi.
 In September he knocked on the rectory door and asked for instruction.
 And on November 16, 1938, he was baptized into the Catholic Church.

-His autobiography The Seven Storey Mountain describes his spiritual journey.
+His autobiography The Seven Storey Mountain describes his early spiritual journey.

 Of Corpus Christi, Merton later wrote: